List of Spy × Family characters: Schutzstaffel

 Yor's 20-year-old younger brother.
-Ostensibly an official at the Ministry of Foreign Affairs, this is cover for his actual position as a second lieutenant of the State Security Service—where he is tasked with hunting down "Twilight" and other rebels, terrorists, and overseas intelligence groups.
+Ostensibly an official at the Ministry of Foreign Affairs, this is cover for his actual position as a second lieutenant in the State Security Service—where he is tasked with hunting down "Twilight" and other rebels, terrorists, and overseas intelligence groups.
 He is exemplary at his job and knows how to use violence as a tool to get his work done, showing no mercy to criminals.
 However, he still has empathy and compassion for others.
 He is a bit too attached to his sister, opposing Yor and Loid's marriage and having an antagonistic view toward Loid and Anya, while knowing neither Yor's actual assassin job nor Loid's true identity.
 Both Loid and Anya know about his actual occupation as secret police while Yor remains oblivious.
 He has a sturdy physique, being able to withstand heavy injuries and consume poisonous food, thanks to his childhood under Yor's care.
-Despite his resilience, his overworking tendency sometimes gets the best of him, leaving him bedridden quite a few times.
+Despite his resilience, his tendency to overwork sometimes gets the best of him, leaving him bedridden quite a few times.